MathewHDYT/OneShare/_docs/notes/haskell/types_classes.md

 ### Curried functions

 Functions with multiple arguments can also be handled in another way.
-More specifically by explotiting the fact that functions are free to return functions as results.
+More specifically by exploiting the fact that functions are free to return functions as results.

 Consider the following definition: